pblake313/audio-streamer/backend/README.md

 ```

 ## Environment Variables
 The backend requires a .env file in /backend.
+Create that file in the /backend root.

 Copy the example file:
 `example.env`